cillianfisher/FinalWebsite/README.md

             print(model.summary())
 ```

-Then we did some Machine Learning using ExplainableBoostingRegressor:
+Then we did some Machine Learning using ExplainableBoostingRegressor to identifying what financial metrics drive/influence our multiples of interest([features importance](#FI)):

 ```python
 from sklearn.model_selection import train_test_split